pkrrules/home-comparative-market-analysis-agent/docs/phase5-design-notes.md

 offer a clean restart; invalid subjects and low/no evidence have distinct messages.
 The full ten-case contract now freezes approval points, proposal and approval IDs, raw valuation inputs, outputs, confidence, and briefing checks.
-Human usefulness review remains explicitly pending in `docs/demo-evaluation.md`.
+All ten cases are technically passing and recorded as human-accepted in `docs/demo-evaluation.md`.

 The completed-result view also renders a concise high/moderate/low evidence banner before the briefing.
 Its classification comes from the same